CQCL/pytket-docs/manual/manual_backend.rst

 Result Serialization
 ====================

-When performing experiments using :py:class:`Backend` s, it is often useful to be able to easily store and retrieve the results for later analysis or backup.
+When performing experiments using :py:class:`~pytket.backends.Backend` s, it is often useful to be able to easily store and retrieve the results for later analysis or backup.
 This can be achieved using native serialiaztion and deserialization of :py:class:`BackendResult` objects from JSON compatible dictionaries, using the :py:meth:`to_dict()` and :py:meth:`from_dict()` methods.

 .. jupyter-execute::